janjongboom/apializer/README.md

 }

 extract = {
-  // Have simple fields with a jQuery function
+  // Have simple fields with a jQuery function.
+These fields will form your response.
   name: function($) {
     // You can also return arrays / objects / etc. return $('.js-repo-home-link').text();